✓ Updated for 2026/27 — 3.3% pay award confirmed

 Note: Based on Tax Code 1257L.
 Updated for confirmed 3.3% AfC pay award effective 1 April 2026.

-Last updated: 17 March 2026 | Next update: April 2026 (new pay scales)
+Last updated: 18 April 2026 | Next update: May 2026 (when new pay scales confirmed)

 Data sources: NHS Employers (pay scales) | HMRC (tax rates) | NHS BSA (pension tiers) | HMRC (NI rates)